antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 go to this `web page <https://lhcb-jenkins.cern.ch/jenkins/job/lhcb-release/build/>`_ for asking to install the client release in AFS and CVMFS:

-* in the field "Project list" put : "Dirac vNrMpK LHCbDirac vArBpC"
+* in the field "Project list" put : "Dirac vNrMpK LHCbDirac vArBpC" (NOTE: If DIRAC already released, please use only LHCbDIRAC)
 * in the field "platforms" put : "x86_64-slc6-gcc48-opt x86_64-slc6-gcc49-opt"
 * inthe field "scripts_version" put : "old-style-dirac"